ludovicianul/words/README.md

 ```

 # Running the game
-`Words` has (currently) 3 built-in games: Wordle, Hangman and Three_Words.
+`Words` has (currently) 3 built-in games: Wordle, Hangman, Three_Words and Jotto.
 Each of these games have 2 built-in dictionaries: English and Romanian.
 The games can be played with words length between 4 and 15.

 ```shell
 words -w [letters] -l [language] -d [user_dictionary] -g [game]